Gini coefficient: Other uses

 Although the Gini coefficient is most popular in economics, it can, in theory, be applied in any field of science that studies a distribution.
 For example, in ecology, the Gini coefficient has been used as a measure of biodiversity, where the cumulative proportion of species is plotted against the cumulative proportion of individuals.
 In health, it has been used as a measure of the inequality of health-related quality of life in a population.
 In education, it has been used as a measure of the inequality of universities.
 In chemistry it has been used to express the selectivity of protein kinase inhibitors against a panel of kinases.
 In engineering, it has been used to evaluate the fairness achieved by Internet routers in scheduling packet transmissions from different flows of traffic.
+In machine learning, it has been used as a unified metric for evaluating many-versus-many (all-to-all) similarity in vector spaces across various data types, including images and text, and to show their effectiveness in guiding machine learning training sample selection, especially in sparse information settings.

 The Gini coefficient is sometimes used for the measurement of the discriminatory power of rating systems in credit risk management.

 A 2005 study accessed US census data to measure home computer ownership and used the Gini coefficient to measure inequalities amongst whites and African Americans.
 Results indicated that although decreasing overall, home computer ownership inequality was substantially smaller among white households.

 A 2016 peer-reviewed study titled Employing the Gini coefficient to measure participation inequality in treatment-focused Digital Health Social Networks illustrated that the Gini coefficient was helpful and accurate in measuring shifts in inequality, however as a standalone metric it failed to incorporate overall network size.

 Discriminatory power refers to a credit risk model's ability to differentiate between defaulting and non-defaulting clients.
 The formula $G_1$, in the calculation section above, may be used for the final model and at the individual model factor level to quantify the discriminatory power of individual factors.
 It is related to the accuracy ratio in population assessment models.

 The Gini coefficient has also been applied to analyze inequality in dating apps.

-Kaminskiy and Krivtsov extended the concept of the Gini coefficient from economics to reliability theory and proposed a Gini–type coefficient that helps to assess the degree of aging of non−repairable systems or aging and rejuvenation of repairable systems.
-The coefficient is defined between -1 and 1 and can be used in both empirical and parametric life distributions.
+Kaminskiy and Krivtsov extended the concept of the Gini coefficient from economics to reliability theory and proposed a Gini-type coefficient that helps to assess the degree of aging of non-repairable systems or aging and rejuvenation of repairable systems.
+The coefficient is defined between −1 and 1 and can be used in both empirical and parametric life distributions.
 It takes negative values for the class of decreasing failure rate distributions and point processes with decreasing failure intensity rate and is positive for the increasing failure rate distributions and point processes with increasing failure intensity rate.
 The value of zero corresponds to the exponential life distribution or the Homogeneous Poisson Process.